 Skip to content

-The hub enforces governance through three layered concepts:
+The hub enforces governance and surfaces observability through a few layered seams:

-1. Evaluators — pure functions over session state that return zero or more Violation records when their thresholds are breached.
+1. Evaluators — pure functions over channel state that return zero or more Violation records when their thresholds are breached.

-2. Violation handlers — what to do when a violation fires: log to the audit trail, notify the session, or auto-close.
+2. Violation handlers — what to do when a violation fires: log to the audit trail, notify the channel, or auto-close.

-3. The audit log — append-only record of every governance-relevant event the hub processes.
+3. The audit log — append-only record of every governance-relevant event the hub processes (itself a HubListener).

 Evaluators#